-The first process is for us to meet and collect information about the type of work you would like, maybe something has inspired you, a moment in your child’s development, a moment of self expression or a passion for real living art.
+Sharing information about the type of work you would like is important, maybe something has inspired you, a moment in your life, your child’s development, a moment of self expression or a passion for real living art.

 My pallet was not so much born but underwent an important clarification in the crucial importance of fresco grounds, warm cool tonal control.

 Masaccio’s fresco at the Brancacci Chapel, Florence with several re-painted portraits by Phillipo Lippi.